Watch the Inside Yellowstone episode about visiting the West Thumb and Grant Village area (approx. 2 min.)

 Visit the West Thumb Information Station

 Built in 1925, with the open breezeway enclosed in 1966, the West Thumb Ranger Station is an excellent example of historic architecture associated with ranger stations in Yellowstone.
-The historic West Thumb Information Station also serves as a Yellowstone Association sales outlet as well as a meeting place for interpretive walks and talks during the summer season.
+The historic West Thumb Information Station also serves as a Yellowstone Forever sales outlet as well as a meeting place for interpretive walks and talks during the summer season.
 During the winter, this facility serves as the West Thumb Warming Hut.
 Visitors can warm up, read interpretive exhibits on history and a variety of winter topics, and get their questions answered by an Interpretive staff person.

 Yellowstone operates a backcountry office that is intermittently staffed during the spring and fall (before and after the visitor center is open).
 The office is near the gas station and Hamilton Store, 0.75 miles from the Grant Village Junction on the road to Grant Village.